 You will have to pay monthly utilities, taxes, insurance, likely a mortgage and costs for monthly maintenance.
 When you think of all the little things your house needs over time, the bills can add up pretty quick.

 As you can see, the costs to sell a Raleigh Durham house using an agent can add up quickly.
-Some properties will cost more than other to prepare for the MLS.
-In order to save time and money, you can choose to sell your Raleigh Durham house to Otranto Real Estate Co – Mike Buys Houses.
+Some properties will cost more than others to prepare for the MLS.
+In order to save time and money, you can choose to sell your Raleigh Durham house to Wake County Home Buyers.
 We will not require any repairs nor charge you any commissions.
-Before you call an agent, find out what we can do for you!
+Before you call an agent, find out about our cash home offer program!